ndwarshuis/CinnXP/README.md

 Run `./test-theme` in the top-level directory to generate a directory of links to the appropriate gtk, cinnamon, and metacity files; the resulting file can be moved to `~/.themes` or `/usr/share/themes`.
 This is to allow faster/easier live testing of these components without compiling the entire package as above.
 Note that cursor themes will need to be compiled during testing.

 > Command line args are analogous to `compile-theme`

-##Tips
-* QT apps have a few unavoidable bugs.
-If something "less buggy" is desired, open terminal, run `qtconfig-qt4` and select "Windows" under GUI style (this will look Win98-ish but at least it won't have bugs)
-* LibreOffice 5.0 and above may use gtk3 by default (sorta)...to get the gtk2 theme add "export SAL\_USE_VCLPLUGIN=gtk" to `~/.bashrc`
-* Do anything else to make it look more XP-like.
-Disable effects, disable hinting and antialiasing, change wallpaper to serene green field, etc

 ##ToDo List
 * Bug fixes